as of September 30, 2019

 - During the quarter, large-capitalization stocks outperformed their mid- and small-cap peers, and value stocks outpaced growth stocks.

 - Non-U.S. stocks were positive for the quarter in local currencies, but those gains were erased by a U.S. dollar that rose versus the euro, the British pound, the Swiss franc, and other currencies.
 As a result, the FTSE Global All Cap ex US Index, which tracks non-U.S. stocks of all sizes in both developed and emerging markets, returned –1.65% for the quarter and almost the same amount, –1.66%, for the 12 months ended September 30.

 - Stocks in developed markets outside the United States outperformed their counterparts in emerging markets for the quarter.
 Within developed markets, stocks in the Pacific region outpaced European stocks.

 U.S. bond market

-- Money market yields continued to rise.
-Vanguard Federal Money Market Fund’s average weighted maturity on December 31 was 102 days.
+- Money market yields fell in response to the Fed rate cuts.
+The average weighted maturity of Vanguard Federal Money Market Fund on September 30 was 38 days.
 The fund maintained its high-quality portfolio and continued to benefit from broad diversification and low fees.